techidaily/site-fox-blue/source/_posts/innovative-approaches-for-clearing-background-elements-in-figma-for-2024.md

 ![running the pixcut plugin in figma](https://images.wondershare.com/filmora/article-images/2023/03/running-the-pixcut-plugin-in-figma.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/odDOPrPjRYY?si=7QHzdUkTPNkHJiVj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The program will start running the plugin, and the background of your image will disappear.
 Click the **"Export"** option and save your file on your system.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/mHFtYJppXFk?si=ylFaAT4nXqCmlV8F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Other Options To Remove Image's Background In Figma